Deformed Toric Ideal Constraints for Stoichiometric Networks: Example of Feedback inhibition of pathway

 where

-that has one positive root in $y$.
-Note that from $y=k_2x_2=z_4=j_2$ the variable $j_2$ is given by a positive root of eq.(\ref{combined}).
-Next, the sum of $x_6$ and $x_7$ gives us the mass balance in the enzyme:
+that has one positive root in $y$, because $(-a+\sqrt{a^2+4b})/2>0$.
+Note that from $y=k_2x_2=J_4=j_2$ the variable $j_2$ is given by a positive root of eq.(\ref{combined}).
+Eq.(\ref{combined}) holds because of the unique property of this dynamical system.
+This does not hold for general system.